usman-tahir/hackerrank-30-days-of-code/README.md

 ### Day 7 ("Arrays")
 This exercise involves looping through arrays backwards, after initializing an array with a set amount of elements.
 The basic logic here is to use the length of the array to move forward and backward through the array, based on what is required.

+### Day 8 ("Dictionaries and Maps")
+This exercise used a data structure known as a HashMap to collect, store, and later reference data using key and value pairs.
+Users are prompted for a name and a phone number to add to an address book, and this key value pair (name -> number) can be used to store the data and reference it later.
+If a name does not exist in the address book, then the user is prompted accordingly; otherwise, the name and the number are printed out side by side.